 Advising, Advocacy & Support

-LGBTQIA Student Services offers advising, advocacy, and support for all LGBTQIA and allied students at Augsburg, including help on academics, questions around gender and sexual identity, personal and social life, bias and discrimination reporting, and advocating on a student’s behalf around changing policies, practices, or procedures at the College.
+LGBTQIA+ Student Services offers advising, advocacy, and support for all LGBTQIA+ and allied students at Augsburg, including help on academics, questions around gender and sexual identity, personal and social life, bias and discrimination reporting, and advocating on a student’s behalf around changing policies, practices, or procedures at the University.

-Ally Trainings are available for all students, staff, and faculty at Augsburg College.
-The training is a great way to learn about the LGBTQIA community and an opportunity to ask questions.
-It covers topics such as LGBTQIA history and culture, myths and stereotypes, privilege, becoming an ally, real-life scenarios, and next steps.
-Trainings are offered and advertised to the entire campus each semester, and customized trainings are available to departments, offices, and student clubs and organizations by request.
+Educational workshops and trainings are available for all students, staff, and faculty at Augsburg University.
+These workshops are a great way to learn about the LGBTQIA+ community and an opportunity to ask questions.
+They covers topics such as LGBTQIA+ history and culture, myths and stereotypes, privilege, allyship, confronting LGBTQIA+ bias, recognizing and dismantling LGBTQIA+ oppression, and more.
+Workshops are offered and advertised to the entire campus each semester, and customized trainings are available to departments, offices, and student organizations by request.

 Lavender Celebration & Awards Ceremony

-Lavender Celebration & Awards Ceremony honors outstanding LGBTQIA- and ally-identified student leaders at Augsburg College.
-The winners of the Karen Neitge Scholarship and LGBTQIA Student Leadership Awards are recognized at this event.
+Lavender Celebration & Awards Ceremony honors outstanding LGBTQIA+ and ally-identified student leaders at Augsburg University.
+The winners of the Karen Neitge Scholarship, LGBTQIA+ Student Services Scholarship, and LGBTQIA+ Student Leadership Awards are recognized at this event.

-The LGBTQIA Leadership Retreat takes place in early fall semester to bring LGBTQIA- and allied-identified students together to network, socialize, learn, and develop leadership skills.
-Students have an opportunity to explore their own identities, understand definitions and terminology, connect with other students in the LGBTQIA/allied community on campus, and develop plans for action for the upcoming year.
+The LGBTQIA+ Student Leadership Retreat takes place in early fall semester to bring LGBTQIA+ and allied-identified students together to network, socialize, learn, and develop leadership skills.
+Students have an opportunity to explore their own identities, understand definitions and terminology, connect with other students in the LGBTQIA+/allied community on campus, and develop plans for action for the upcoming year.